karen-white/financial-demo/README.md

-# Financial Services Demo Bot
+# Financial Services Demo Bot -TEST
 This is a demo bot for financial services.

 ## To install the dependencies: